Gueststream-Inc/VRPConnector/README.txt

 == Frequently Asked Questions ==
 = What property management software(s) does the VRP Connector support? =

-HomeAway, ISILink, Escapia, Barefoot, RNS.
+HomeAway, ISILink (First Resort, Property Plus, V12), Escapia, Barefoot, RNS, Streamline VRS, vOffice, VRMGR, and more!

 = Does the VRP Connector require an account with Gueststream.net? = Yes, Gueststream.net provides the back-end service of interfacing with many property management software APIs that allows